 North Carolina International Science Challenge

-The North Carolina International Science Challenge (NCISC) is a yearly North Carolina science competition for high school students.
-The selected students travel to Beijing, China to present their science research projects at the Beijing Youth Science Creation Competition the third week of March.
-The competition requires students to undertake a research project, write an abstract explaining their research problem and present their research to a panel of scientists and engineers.
-The students selected spend a week in Beijing presenting their research, meeting students from other countries, and experiencing various cultural and scientific events.
+The NC International Science Challenge (NCISC) is a yearly science competition for high school students.
+The competition requires students to undertake a STEM research project or Maker project, write an abstract explaining their research problem, and present their research or project to a panel of scientists and engineers.
 The NCISC is offered jointly by the North Carolina Science, Mathematics and Technology Education Center (SMT Center) and the Morehead Planetarium and Science Center.